 For retirees who do not mind hot weather, Morocco has become a retirement hotspot in recent years.
 The costs of living here tend to be low, and the population is diverse blending European and African cultures along with other people groups.

-Property prices are more affordable here, and there are some cooler locations in this vibrant country.
+Property values are more affordable here, and there are some cooler locations in this vibrant country.
 However, there are stark social line divisions between residents who have money and those who do not.

 - Tour the ancient Roman ruins of Volubilis – near Moulay Idriss Zerhoun,